Creating a Facebook Business Page

 There is nothing new about Facebook or the notion that businesses need Facebook pages.
 1.56 billion users use Facebook every single day, making it the most popular social media platform worldwide.
 On average, users spend almost an hour on Facebook per day.
 It is a considerable amount of time users could spend viewing your brand!

 What can you do to make Facebook work for your business?
 Companies use Facebook Pages to reach users.
 In general, Facebook Pages look like personal profiles, except that users are able to “like” brands, businesses, and causes.
 As a result, fans get updates on their feed, while the business collects audience insights, chats with potential customers, and raises brand awareness.

-Let’s start at the very beginning and walk through the setup process of creating a Facebook page for your business.
+Let’s kick things off by creating a Facebook page for your business.